Oscar Franklin Smith: Post-conviction

-Smith is one of dozens of death row inmates who joined a lawsuit arguing that lethal injection amounts to state-sanctioned torture, and that the injection creates the sensation of drowning and burning alive.
+Smith was one of dozens of death row inmates who joined a lawsuit arguing that lethal injection amounts to state-sanctioned torture, and that the injection creates the sensation of drowning and burning alive.

-Smith was scheduled to be executed in June 2020 and February 2021, but the dates were postponed due to the COVID-19 pandemic.
+Smith was scheduled to be executed on June 4, 2020, and February 4, 2021, but the dates were postponed due to the COVID-19 pandemic.
 Smith was then scheduled to be executed on April 21, 2022.

 In March 2022, Smith's attorneys at the law firm Baker Botts filed a clemency petition to Tennessee Governor Bill Lee arguing that Smith's sentence should be commuted to life without parole.

+As he was sentenced to death before 1999, Smith was allowed to choose his method of execution, with the options being lethal injection and the electric chair.
+On April 1, it was announced that Smith had declined to choose a method, meaning he would be executed by lethal injection.

 In April 2022, Smith filed a motion to reopen his case due to new DNA evidence found on a murder weapon.
 His lawyer, public defender Amy D. Harwell, said that "DNA evidence shows that an unknown assailant, not Mr. Smith, used the bloody murder weapon found at the crime scene to murder Mr. Smith's family."
 Smith argues that he could not have presented the DNA evidence any sooner because the technology used to analyze the weapon is new.
 An investigator's fingerprint was also found on the awl.
 On April 11, 2022, a Tennessee court declined to reopen his case.